ckan/ckan/doc/authorization.rst

 Authorization
 =============

-.. note:: Authorization in ckan 2.0 works differently from previous versions.
+.. versionchanged:: 2.0
+   Previous versions of CKAN used a completely different authorization system.

 Authorization in CKAN is controlled in a number of ways.